Mauritius

 • Permanent residence: Yes

-Long-stay renewals can build toward more stable residence positioning, but citizenship is not automatic and sits under separate nationality law.
+Long-stay renewals can strengthen your residence position over time.
+Citizenship is not automatic and follows separate nationality law.

 Practical difficulty